-THE ROOM is southward facing and gets plenty of direct sun throughout the day and has limited views of San Francisco's hills.
-It is a small room with a new full-size bed and a large closet furnished with a chest-of-drawers dresser for your own personal use.
+THE ROOM is southward facing and gets plenty of direct sun throughout the day and has compact space with a new full-size bed and a large closet furnished with a chest-of-drawers dresser for your own personal use.
 Expect four-star hotel comforts like down pillows and comforter, and premium quality sheets.
 Please click on the red Contact Host button to inquire and introduce yourself before initiating your reservation request.

-Included is WiFi, some light breakfast offerings, and your choice of coffee (or tea) made from four different devices.
+Included is WiFi and your choice of coffee (or tea) made from four different devices.

-Reservations of one to three months are currently being accepted.
 I enjoy entertaining, so it's likely that while you're with me, I will feed you an evening meal or two or perhaps homemade waffles on a Saturday morning.
-While you are always welcome to keep your food in the refrigerator, I ask that any cooking be kept to a minimum.
+While you are always welcome to keep your food in the refrigerator, I ask that any meal prep be kept to a reasonable and occasional level.
 (Let's talk first if you're a huge fan of cooking -- I'm open to communal meals and group projects on an occasional basis.)

 MISSION MINI includes full access privileges to the common areas of my large, fully-furnished 3-bedroom apartment, which includes a living room, kitchen and dining nook, and a redwood sun deck with city skyline view.
-There is also a working washer and dryer set that I don't hype because they are old, small and temperamental.
-But they function and you are welcome to use them.
+There is also a clothes washer and dryer set available for your use.

 See my Guidebook feature or click on the map at the bottom of my listing page to view my mapped summary of my top picks in the neighborhood.

 I'M HAPPY TO HELP to orient you and give you tips for making the most of your stay.
-If you like to run, the apartment is 15 min by foot from the best scenic hilltop park in the city.
-Open to having you as a running partner if time allows.
+If you enjoy running or climbing hidden urban staircases, the apartment is 15 min by foot to the north of the best scenic hilltop park in the city.
 It's entirely possible and a fairly flat route to ride a bike from the apartment to the Golden Gate Bridge.

 *** How To BOOK

 PLEASE first introduce yourself and receive a greenlight from me prior to booking.
 This will ensure that your credit card is not tied up in the event that I am not available to immediately accept your booking.